winstonchiong/decisionlabucsf.github.io/README.md

 ![Screenshot-post-edit](/assets/img/site_readme_05_create_post.png)

-The filename should begin with the date in YYYY-MM-DD format, then a brief title delimited by hyphens and the extension `.md`.
+The filename should begin with the date in YYYY-MM-DD format, followed by a brief title delimited by hyphens and then the extension `.md`.
 The post must begin with these six lines:
 ```
 ---
 title: